awesome-panel/panel-chemistry/README.md

 - Add CI/ CD on Github to build, test and deploy the package.
 (I have not tried this before)
 - Add various badges (I have not tried this before).
+- Add documentation on read the docs.
+But not for now in order to keep things simple.

 ## Getting Started